Back to Top

 Bio

-Dr. Richmond has experience working with youth in residential treatment, group home, psychiatric hospital and community-based settings.
+Dr. Richmond has experience working with youth in residential treatment, a group home, psychiatric hospital and community-based settings.
 Further, she has several years of experience working with children and youth implementing restorative justice practices.
-Currently, Dr. Richmond coordinates a program where university students mentor at-risk-youth from the local community.

 Research Interests